miracoly/slides-nix-package-manager/slides.md

 ### Academy Day Presentation

-- if you want to present a non-trivial project, you spend a lot of time <!-- .element: class="fragment" -->
+When you want to present a non‑trivial project you often spend more time on setup than on slides. <!-- .element: class="fragment" -->

-  - C/C++, Haskell, Go, Python
+- C/C++, Haskell, Go, Python <!-- .element: class="fragment" -->
 - installing dependencies <!-- .element: class="fragment" -->
 - configuring your machine <!-- .element: class="fragment" -->

 ---

 ### Situation

-- if you want to run a project, you need to install all dependencies <!-- .element: class="fragment" -->
+To run a project you must install all of its dependencies <!-- .element: class="fragment" -->

 - every developer <!-- .element: class="fragment" -->
-  - for every machines <!-- .element: class="fragment" -->
+- on every machine <!-- .element: class="fragment" -->
-  - including CI, which can be pain <!-- .element: class="fragment" -->
+- including CI - which can be pain <!-- .element: class="fragment" -->

 ---

-- if dependencies are added or updated
+When dependencies are added or updated <!-- .element: class="fragment" -->

-  - you can repeat this process <!-- .element: class="fragment" -->
+- you repeat the whole process <!-- .element: class="fragment" -->
 - you might break the pipeline <!-- .element: class="fragment" -->
-  - it might now work on all machines <!-- .element: class="fragment" -->
+- it still may not work on for all colleagues <!-- .element: class="fragment" -->

 ---

-- adding dependencies differ between system and dependency
+Adding dependencies differ per system and language

 - `apt`, `pacman`, `yum`, `brew`
 - `pip`, `npm`, `yarn`, `gem`, `cargo`, `mvn`
 - bash-scripts

 ---